yuhangwang/CMod/README.md

  - To remove the module, use `module rm python`
  - To see the currently loaded modules, use `module list`
  - You can add more module files to `~/modules` similar to the python example.

+ # Commands available in a CMod specification script
+- `append-path`: Appending a directory to a path.
+- `prepend-path`: Prepending a directory to a path.
+- `remove-path`: Removing a directory from a path.
+- `setenv`: Setting a variable to a fixed value.
+- `unsetenv`: Unsetting a variable.

+# Most commonly used module commands
+- `module add`: add module(s), e.g., `module add python/3.7`
+- `module try-add`: same as `module add` except without error messages if the module is not found.
+- `module rm`: remove a loaded module, e.g., `module rm python/3.7`
+- `module use`: add a new path that contains module scripts, e.g., `module use /home/steven/modules/apps`.
+   In the `apps` folder, you can put subfolders which contain module specification scripts, e.g., `apps/python/default`.
+- `module unuse`: remove a path searchable by `module`
+- `module list`: list currently loaded modules
+- `module avail`: list all available modules, a very useful feature to see all the software you have installed.

 # Documentation
 A complete documentation can be found in the `info` folder of your cmod installation path.
 You can also browse the documentation contained in the [usage/cmod.md](https://github.com/yuhangwang/CMod/blob/master/usage/cmod.md) file of this Github repository.

+# Examples
+For some example module specification scripts, take a look at the [examples](https://github.com/yuhangwang/CMod/blob/master/examples) folder.